agbowlin/liqui-logger/README.md

 Logger source files will be located within the platform specific subfolders of the installation (e.g. js/, php/).
-Samples can also be found underneath these subfolders.
+Samples for each platform can also be found underneath these subfolders.

 Getting Started